fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 reference to Land on professional activism
 ```

-But competition can undermine grass roots activism.
+But competition can undermine grassroots activism.
 Consider this knock-knock story:

 *   Tuesday: Knock, knock. _Do you care about clean lakes?
 Would you sign this petition to address pesticide runoff.
 Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock: _Do you care about the honeybees?
 Would you sign this petition to control the use of harmful pesticides.
 Could you please donate $20, $50, $80 to save the bees?_